LLC Registered Agent Cost: Everything You Need to Know

 On the other hand, hiring a registered agent doesn't make sense for a lot of businesses.
 If you operate a regular storefront that keeps normal business hours and you aren't concerned about privacy, you can act as your own registered agent and save the annual cost.
 Many business owners do just fine without a third-party registered agent, so it's up to you to decide whether the reasons for hiring someone make sense.

 If you need help figuring out your LLC registered agent cost, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.